mxmehl/todo-merger/README.md

 todo-merger will then be available in `~/.local/bin`, which must be added to your `$PATH`.
 On Windows, the required path for your environment may look like `%USERPROFILE%\AppData\Roaming\Python\Python310\Scripts`, depending on the Python version you have installed.

-To upgrade compliance-assistant to the newest available version, run this command:
+To upgrade todo-merger to the newest available version, run this command:

 ```sh
 pipx upgrade todo-merger